autowarefoundation/autoware-documentation/docs/how-to-guides/integrating-autoware-with-a-diff-drive-vehicle.md

-# Integrate Autoware with a differential drive vehicle
+# Integrating Autoware with a differential drive vehicle

 ## 1. Introduction